 We Are NC AIDS Action Network.

-The North Carolina AIDS Action Network was initially birthed out of the need to end the state’s AIDS Drug Assistance Program waitlist — once the longest in the nation.
-As a result of the North Carolina AIDS Action Network’s advocacy, North Carolina’s AIDS Drug Assistance Program ended its waitlist and remains fully funded.
+The North Carolina AIDS Action Network was initially birthed out of the need to end the state’s HIV Medication Assistance Program (formerly known as the AIDS Drug Assistance Program) waitlist — once the longest in the nation.
+As a result of the North Carolina AIDS Action Network’s advocacy, North Carolina’s HIV Medication Assistance Program ended its waitlist and remains fully funded.

-Beyond policy change, the North Carolina AIDS Action Network works to cultivate new leaders and create community in the HIV/AIDS advocacy movement.
-[We believe that people living with HIV/AIDS are an invaluable driving force of the HIV/AIDS movement and we strive to uplift their voices and meaningfully involve them in our work.]
+Beyond policy change, the North Carolina AIDS Action Network works to cultivate new leaders and create community in the HIV & AIDS advocacy movement.
+We believe that people living with HIV & AIDS are an invaluable driving force of the HIV & AIDS movement and we strive to uplift their voices and meaningfully involve them in our work.
 Our advocates have contributed to media stories in the state’s major media markets and small-town papers, in addition to blogging, speaking at events and gaining national recognition for their leadership.
 Each year, over 100 people volunteer and participate in a variety of advocacy activities, such as event outreach, data entry and phone banks.
-Our annual HIV/AIDS Advocacy Day at the General Assembly brings advocates from the mountains to the coast to educate lawmakers about HIV/AIDS issues, while our annual Stronger Together HIV/AIDS Advocacy Conference in the fall draws in more than 100 people for workshops and fellowship with advocates from North Carolina and across the South.
+Our annual HIV & AIDS advocacy day at the General Assembly, HIV Speaks on Jones Street, brings advocates from the mountains to the coast to educate lawmakers about HIV & AIDS issues, while our annual HIV & AIDS Advocacy Conference in the fall draws in more than 100 people for workshops and fellowship with advocates from North Carolina and across the South.